Lingz-ui/Girls-Frontline-Discord-Search/README.md

 ![GFSearch Command](https://i.imgur.com/QAkHNF5.png)

 ## Legal stuff
-main.py is GPL, read LICENCE for more information.
+main.py is AGPLv3, read LICENCE for more information.
+If you run a modified version of this bot, you MUST release the source code.

 THIS PROGRAM IS NOT ENDORSED BY https://en.gfwiki.com.
 ALL DATA CONTAINED WITHIN girlsfrontline.json IS Ⓒ https://en.gfwiki.com AND LICENCED UNDER CC BY-SA 3.0.
 For more information, please read gf_json_LICENCE.